 Peel and slice 6 medium all-purpose or cooking apples.
-Sprinkle with juice of half a lemon, 2 tablespoons sugar and 1 teaspoon cinnamon.
+Sprinkle with the juice of half a lemon, 2 tablespoons sugar, and 1 teaspoon cinnamon.
 Toss to coat.
 Place in a buttered baking dish.
-In a small bowl combine ½ cup brown sugar, ½ cup all-purpose flour, and 5 tablespoons butter or margarine.
+In a small bowl, combine ½ cup brown sugar, ½ cup all-purpose flour, and 5 tablespoons butter or margarine.
 Sprinkle brown sugar mixture over apples.
 Bake at 375 °F for 30 minutes or until apples are tender.

 Granola Baked Apples

 Core 4 all-purpose or cooking apples.
 Cut out the center to leave a ½-inch shell.
 Chop ½ cup apple from the center and reserve.
 Cut a strip of peel ½ inch wide around the top of the apple.
 In medium bowl mix ¾ cup granola cereal, reserved ½ cup chopped apple, and 2 tablespoons brown sugar.
 Fill scooped-out apples.
 Place in shallow baking dish; add ¼ inch water to the bottom.
 Cover and bake at 350 °F for 45 minutes or until apples are tender.
 Serve with sour cream, if desired.

 Place 6 peeled and quartered apples and ¼ cup water in a 2-quart microwave-safe baking dish.
 Cover and cook on high power 6 to 8 minutes or until tender.
 In a food processor, combine cooked apples, ⅓ cup sugar, and ¼ teaspoon cinnamon.
 Process until smooth.
 If chunky applesauce is preferred, mash with a fork, rather than using the food processor.

 For information on preserving apples, request HGIC 3120, Preserving Apples.